rednafi/fastapi-nano/README.md

 * Clone the repo and navigate to the root folder.

 * To run the app using Docker, make sure you've got [Docker][docker] installed on your system.
-From the project's root dirctory, run:
+From the project's root directory, run:

     ```bash
     docker compose up -d